Logo St.Gallen Breast Cancer Conference

 In collaboration with the Chinese Society of Clinical Oncology (CSCO)

 Experts from China will present key trials on breast cancer.
+The detailed programme can be found here.

 Chair: Walter Weber